 An MTA MUST store the Provisioning Server service ticket in persistent storage.
 An MTA MUST be capable of storing a minimum of pktcMtaDevEndPntCount+1 CMS service tickets in persistent storage, where pktcMtaDevEndPntCount is the MIB object specifying the number of physical endpoints on the MTA.
 An MTA MUST store all CMS service tickets that correspond to active endpoints.
-This means that an MTA that reaches the maximum number of CMS service tickets that correspond to active endpoints.
+This means that an MTA that reaches the maximum number of CMS service tickets that can be stored in persistent storage will not over-write CMS service tickets that correspond to active endpoints.